On the Motive of a Fibre Bundle and its Applications: Motive of cellular fibrations

 \begin{proof} This follows from the motivic version of the \emph{decomposition theorem} \cite[Theorem.
 2.3.8]{C-M}, Theorem \ref{Leray Hirsch for Voevodsky motives} and the embedding theorem \cite[Chap.
 5, Proposition 2.1.4]{VV}. \end{proof}

-\begin{remark} Assuming conjectures of Grothendieck and Murre, see \cite[Paragraph 3.6]{C-H}, Corti and Hanamura prove that the decomposition theorem holds in the category of relative Chow motives with rational coefficients $CHM_{S,\BQ}$.
-In this case one may drop the semismallness from the hypotheses of the above corollary. \end{remark}
+\begin{remark} Assuming Grothendieck's standard conjectures and Murre's conjecture, see \cite[Paragraph 3.6]{C-H}, Corti and Hanamura prove that the decomposition theorem holds in the category of relative Chow motives $CHM_{S,\BQ}$ with rational coefficients.
+In this case one may drop the semismallness from the hypotheses of the above corollary.
+Notice that when $S$ is proper, then $CHM_{S,\BQ}$ maps to rational Chow motives. \end{remark}

 Let $\BG$ be a connected reductive algebraic group over the local field $K := k((z))$ of Laurent series with algebraically closed residue field $k$ and ring of integers $\CO_K = k\dbl z \dbr$.
 Recall that to such a group $\BG$ over a local field $K$, Bruhat and Tits \cite{B-T} associate a building $\CB(\BG)$.
 Moreover any maximal split torus $S$ defines an apartment $\CA := \CA(\BG, S)$ which is called the reduced apartment of $\BG$ associated with $S$.
 For any $F \in \CA(\BG,S)$ we let $P_F$ denote the corresponding \emph{parahoric} group scheme and $\CF\ell_{P_F}$ the associated \emph{twisted affine flag variety}.
 For an element $\omega$ of the Iwahori-Weyl group $\wt{W}$, we let $S(\omega)$ denote the associated affine Schubert variety in $\CF\ell_{P_F}$; see \cite[Sec.
 8]{P-R}.\\